 Post Ride: After rides La Taverna shows live sport, and serves real ale, as well as chicken and tapas and all BCC riders are more than welcome to join in for a post ride drink and snack.

 Road bike club runs are generally planned the week before and Garmin files are made available for those who have GPS.
-Rides generally take around 4 hours with a cafe/cake stop midway, and are in the region of 40 miles at an average speed of 12+ miles per hour depending on the group that is out and amount of riders.
+Rides generally take around 4 hours with a cafe/cake stop midway, and are in the region of 40 miles (but obviously, can and do vary) at an average speed of 12+ miles per hour depending on the group that is out and amount of riders.
 All information is published on the events page and the Latest News section to the side of the page.
-If there is any issues contact us
+If there is any issues contact us.

 Other Information: Often members will create their own rides and they will take place during the alternative week.
 Keep an eye on our pages on Facebook and twitter.
 This is the concept behind fortnightly meets, riders can do alternate rides during that week, either on their own, with other friends (bring them along a week later!) or arrange with other club riders to set their own route.